 Their latest iteration of the Mountain Parka offers full-length coverage and heat all the way down to your knees.
 It uses a proprietary stretchy blended fabric that narrows the silhouette slightly while still ensure you will have enough room for whatever you are wearing underneath.
 In addition, this exceedingly insulating fabric will resist very frigid conditions.

 There are two mildly concealed handwarmer pockets, although they do not offer a lot of carrying space.
-However, you can keep your personal belongings safe on the hidden safety pocket, located on the inside of the chest.
+However, you can keep your personal belongings like a wallet and phone safe on the hidden safety pocket, located on the inside of the chest.
 The zip front hides a double collar, which will allow you to tie down your scarf safely and snugly.

 The choice of a long-extinct animal as part of their branding is perhaps not accidental for Canadian winter gear manufacturer Mammoth Outerwear.
 Not only are their designs bulky and extra-sturdy, but they are also completely animal-free; nobody had their feathers plucked or their fur ripped while manufacturing this parka.
 In addition, the company supports the Association for the Protection of Fur-Bearing Animals and takes an active role in conservation and safety of foxes and bears.